-The Tulsa family law firm of Fry & Elder knows that the relocation of minor children in Oklahoma disputes often are very complicated and fact-sensitive.
+The Tulsa law firm of Fry & Elder knows that disputes involving the relocation of minor children in Oklahoma or out of state often are very complicated and fact-sensitive.
 A parent’s ability to relocate a minor child may be impacted by the terms of their child custody order, including whether or not one parent has sole custody of the child or if the parents share joint legal custody of the child.

 If I am the custodial parent, can I move my kids out of state with me?